wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Usage
 - No working version verified yet.
 - When it works, it will run through "sudo ./Chat-Ubuntu-Gguf.sh" in terminal in the program folder.
-- the file "Chat-Ubuntu-Gguf.sh" is a Installer-Launcher, its already done mostly.
+- the file "Chat-Ubuntu-Gguf.sh" is a Installer and Launcher, through menu; its already done mostly.
+- the python scripts search in `./models/` for the, `*.gguf` and `model_config.json`, files, and use that.
+- the user is presented with gradio interface popped up in default browser, and then have terminal somewhere.
+- the buttons do what you would expect, and the interface has all basic desired options available.

 ## DISCLAIMER:
 - It is advided not to run the scripts in Alpha stage, or unexpected results may occur.